JETSCAPE/Default-tunes/README.md

 Use the DockerHub repository and tag corresponding to the version you want to run.
 For example, to run the PP tune with JETSCAPE 3.7.1, follow these steps:

-1) From a Linux bash shell, navigate to repository's `publications_config` directory:
+1) From a Linux bash shell, navigate to the repository's `publications_config` directory:

 ```bash
 cd publications_config